giovanniboscu/continuous-section-field/docs/README.md

 # CSF Documentation

-## Start here: these three guides cover everything you need to work with CSF effectively.
+## Start here: these guides cover everything you need to work with CSF effectively.

 | Resource | Description |